 Remind your child of all the other things they were successful at learning, such as writing their name, tying shoelaces or hopping on one leg.
 This is just one more thing that they’ll learn how to do.

 Over to you!
-Have you any tips for kicking the bedwetting habit – let us know in the comments below.
+Have you any tips for how you were able to help your child stop bedwetting habits?
+Let us know in the comments below.